-- Add the Frameworks with CocoaPods - Add the Frameworks Manually - 2.
+- Add the Service SDK Frameworks Manually - Add the Service SDK Frameworks with CocoaPods - 2.
 (Knowledge only) Add an App Transport Security (ATS) exception to localhost for serving cached knowledge base articles. - a.
 Open the Info.plist file for your project. - Note: If you right-click the plist file from the project navigator, you can select Open As > Source Code from the context menu.
 The source code view is a quick way to add domains to your plist file. - b.
 Add NSAppTransportSecurity to your Info.plist to allow insecure HTTP loads from localhost.